PX4/PX4-user_guide/en/middleware/micrortps.md

 ```

-## Creating a Fast RTPS Listener application
+## Creating a Fast DDS Listener application

-Once the *Client* (on the flight controller) and the *Agent* (on an offboard computer) are running and connected, *Fast RTPS* applications can publish and subscribe to uORB topics on PX4 using RTPS.
+Once the *Client* (on the flight controller) and the *Agent* (on an offboard computer) are running and connected, *Fast DDS* applications can publish and subscribe to uORB topics on PX4 using RTPS.

-This example shows how to create a *Fast RTPS* "listener" application that subscribes to the `sensor_combined` topic and prints out updates (from PX4).
+This example shows how to create a *Fast DDS* "listener" application that subscribes to the `sensor_combined` topic and prints out updates (from PX4).
 A connected RTPS application can run on any computer on the same network as the *Agent*.
 For this example the *Agent* and *Listener application* will be on the same computer.